Yoast/wordpress-seo/readme.txt

 	* Fixed: Admin -> Dashboard -> bug where message about files blocking the sitemap from working would not be removed when it should.
 	* Fixed: Admin -> Titles & Meta's -> Post types would show attachments even when attachment redirection to post was enabled.
 	* Fixed: Admin -> Import -> Fixed partially broken import functionality for WooThemes SEO framework
+	* Fixed: Admin -> Import -> Importing settings from file would not always work due to file/directory permission issues.
 	* Fixed: Admin -> Export -> Some values were exported in a way that they couldn't be imported properly again.
+	* Fixed: Admin -> Import/Export -> On export, the part of the admin page after export would not be loaded.
 	* Fixed: Admin -> Various -> Removed some superfluous hidden fields which could cause issues.
 	* Fixed: Admin -> Social -> The same fb user can no longer be added twice as Facebook admin.